lukesmurray/linked-notes-vscode/README.md

 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/lukesmurray.linked-notes-vscode)

-Linked Notes VSCode is a prototype note taking system for writing notes which take advantage of bidirectional linking.
-There are two types of bidirectional links currently supported `[[Wikilinks]]`s and `[@citations]`.
+Linked Notes VSCode is an extension for taking markdown notes with support for pandoc citeproc citations and bidirectional wikilinks.
+Some features which make linked notes nice are the ability to rename links, hover information for links and citations, and autocomplete for links and citations.

 ## Quick Start